-- Turn Signal On (with a continuous warning chime after one mile traveled) - Left Front Turn Signal Light Out (with a single chime) - Left Rear Turn Signal Light Out (with a single chime) - Right Front Turn Signal Light Out (with a single chime) - Right Rear Turn Signal Light Out (with a single chime)
+- Turn Signal On (with a continuous warning chime after one mile traveled) - Left Front Turn Signal Lamp Out (with a single chime) - Left Rear Turn Signal Lamp Out (with a single chime) - Right Front Turn Signal Lamp Out (with a single chime)

-- RKE (Remote Keyless Entry) Battery Low (with a single chime)

-- Personal Settings Not Available Vehicle Not in Park

-- Personal Settings Not Available Vehicle in Motion

-- Left/Right Door Ajar (one or more doors open, with a single chime if speed is above 1 mph)

-- Door(s) Ajar (with a single chime if vehicle is in motion)

-- Trunk Ajar (with a single chime)

-- Headlights On
+- Right Rear Turn Signal Lamp Out (with a single chime) - RKE (Remote Keyless Entry) Battery Low (with a single chime) - Personal Settings Not Avail Vehicle Not in Park - Personal Settings Not Avail Vehicle in Motion - Door Ajar (with vehicle graphic showing which door is open.
+A single chime sounds if the vehicle is in motion). - Doors Ajar (with vehicle graphic showing which doors are open.
+A single chime sounds if the vehicle is in motion). - Trunk Open (with vehicle graphic showing and open trunk and A single chime ) - Lights On

 - Key In Ignition

 - Remote start aborted Door ajar

 - Remote start aborted Hood ajar

 - Remote start aborted Trunk ajar

 - Remote start aborted Fuel low

 - Remote start disabled System fault

 - Convertible Top Not Secured (with a single chime)

 - Convertible Top Complete (with a single chime)

 - Secure Cargo Shield (with a single chime)

 - Speed Too High (with a single chime)

 - Convertible Top Malfunction (with a single chime)

 - Oil Change Required (with a single chime)

-- ECO (Fuel Saver Indicator) If Equipped

-- Low Pressure (with a single chime) Refer to "Tire Pressure Monitoring System" in "Starting and Operating".

-- Check TPM System (with a single chime) Refer to "Tire Pressure Monitoring System" in "Starting and Operating".
+- Low Tire (with a graphic of the car showing which tire(s) is/are low with a single chime).
+Refer to "Tire Pressure Monitoring System" in "Starting and Operating". - Check TPM System (with a single chime) Refer to "Tire Pressure Monitoring System" in "Starting and Operating".